 If the activation was successful, the main installation of OpenLM Server is now complete.
 You should see the following screen:

-7. At this point you can close the installer, however we recommend that you install the OpenLM Broker which provides additional functionality for your OpenLM Server such as:
+7. At this point you can close the installer, however we recommend that you get and install the OpenLM Broker component which provides additional functionality for your OpenLM Server such as:

 - Denials monitoring